 Each facility is required to develop, document, and make its best efforts to comply with a staffing plan that provides adequate staffing levels and video monitoring to protect residents against abuse.
-In calculating adequate staffing levels and determining the need for video monitoring, facilities should take into consideration: Generally accepted juvenile detention and residential practices; Any judicial findings of inadequacy; Any findings of inadequacy from Federal investigative agencies; Any findings of inadequacy from internal or external oversight bodies; The composition of the resident population; The number and placement of supervisory staff; Institution programs occurring on a particular shift; Any applicable State or local laws, regulations, or Standards; The prevalence of substantiated and unsubstantiated incidents of sexual abuse; and any other relevant factors.
-At least once annually, the facility, in collaboration with the PREA Coordinator, is required to review the staffing plan to see whether adjustments are needed to: the staffing plan; prevailing staffing patterns; the deployment of monitoring technology; or the allocation of agency or facility resources to commit to the staffing plan, to ensure compliance with it.
-Additionally, the Standard requires that secure facilities, such as MacLaren Youth Correctional Facility (MYCF), "maintain staff ratios of a minimum of 1:8 during resident waking hours and 1:16 during resident sleeping hours, except during limited and discrete exigent circumstances, which shall be fully documented.
-Only security staff shall be included in these ratios."
-MYCF does not fully comply with the required ratios.
+In calculating adequate staffing levels and determining the need for video monitoring, facilities shall take into consideration: Generally accepted juvenile detention and residential practices; Any judicial findings of inadequacy; Any findings of inadequacy from Federal investigative agencies; Any findings of inadequacy from internal or external oversight bodies; The composition of the resident population; The number and placement of supervisory staff; Institution programs occurring on a particular shift; Any applicable State or local laws, regulations, or Standards; The prevalence of substantiated and unsubstantiated incidents of sexual abuse; and Any other relevant factors.
+At least once annually, Camp Tillamook, in collaboration with its PREA Coordinator and Compliance Manager, is required to review the staffing plan to see whether adjustments are needed to: the staffing plan; prevailing staffing patterns; the deployment of monitoring technology; or the allocation of agency or facility resources to commit to the staffing plan, to ensure compliance with it.